javipacheco/cards-counters-bgg-catalog/doc_en.md

 ```

 - **inCollection**: Checks if certain conditions are met for the cards in your collection.
-  - **operator**: Operator that determines how the conditions are evaluated.
-Can be `"and"` or `"or"`.
-Default is `"and"`.
-In the example, `"or"`.
   - **strategy**: Strategy for evaluating the conditions.
+It can be:
+        - `"oneCardFulfillSomeCondition"` (default) where one card must fulfill some condition
+        - `"oneCardFulfillAllTheConditions"` where one card must fulfill all the conditions
-Can be `"eachConditionIsFulfilledByACard"` where each condition must be met by at least one card, or `"oneCardFulfillAllTheConditions"` where one card must meet all conditions.
-Default is `"oneCardFulfillAllTheConditions"`.
-In the example, `"eachConditionIsFulfilledByACard"`.
+        - `"eachConditionIsFulfilledByACard"` where each condition must be fulfilled by at least one different card
+        - `"unlessOneCardFulfillAllTheConditions"` unless you have one card that fulfills all the conditions
   - **conditions**: List of conditions that must be met.
     - **condition**: Type of condition.
 Can be `"equal"`, `"notEqual"`, `"greater"`, `"less"`, `"greaterOrEqual"`, `"lessOrEqual"`.
 Example: `"equal"`.
     - **field**: Field on which the condition is applied.
 Can be any common field of the card like "id" or "points", or any of the game-specific fields added in the "metadata" section.
 Example: `"id"`.
     - **value**: Value the field must have.
 Example: `"fire"`.
-    - **value**: Value the field must have.
-Example: `"smoke"`.
   - **points**: Additional points awarded if the specified conditions are met.
 In the example, `50`.